 That said, there is one set of Crops you can grow in the Winter—namely Winter Seeds.
 You can till the land and plant them as if it were any other season and they'll grow just fine.
 The catch is that you can't really buy them from anywhere.
 You'll have to use a Seed Maker to extract the seeds from Winter Roots or craft them, so you'll be limited to just how much you can grow.

-If you're really keen on farming and Winter Seeds seem like a bunch of trouble, it might be best to focus on getting the Greenhouse ASAP.
-And hey, if you can't farm you can't farm.
-Take some time to do other things!
+If you're really keen on farming and Winter Seeds seem like a bunch of trouble, it might be best to focus on getting the Greenhouse as soon as possible.
+But, it is also not a major issue if you cannot farm for the time being, since you can most definitely take that time to do other things.

-Let's say you don't have much to do in Winter.
+Let's assume you don't have much to do in Winter.
 You have a handful of Animals, the Greenhouse isn't restored yet, and you have barely any Winter Seeds.
-Heck, even with the Greenhouse, Barns, and Coops, you'll still have the majority of your day to do other things.
+Even with the Greenhouse, Barns, and Coops, you'll still have the majority of your day to do other tasks.

 You could spend some time Fishing or running around in The Mines or Skull Cavern.
-This is probably the best time to mine since farming takes up a lot of the day for most players and there's practically no farming to do in Winter.
+This is probably the best time to mine since farming takes up a lot of the day for most players and there's practically very little farming to do in Winter.

 Stardew Valley Advanced 08 Buy Adventure

 The Adventurer's Guild will give you rewards based on reaching certain milestones if you kill Monsters.
-For instance, killing 1,000 Slimes will get you the Slime Charmer Ring, which renders you immune to damage from them as well as their nasty slowing debuff.
+For instance, killing 1,000 Slimes will get you the Slime Charmer Ring, which renders you immune to damage and their nasty slowing debuff.

 You might not want to use these rewards, though.
 It'd be senseless to throw them away, so you may as well store them or sell them.
 Thankfully, you can buy your earned rewards from the Adventurer's Guild once you've unlocked them.
 If you have a particular item that you're not interested in using at the moment, sell it.
 You can always buy it back later if you really need to, and the prices aren't terribly bad.

-A Barn takes up a certain amount of space on your farm.
-Buildings in Stardew Valley are much like the TARDIS—they're bigger on the inside.
+A Barn takes up a certain amount of space on your Farm.
+Buildings in Stardew Valley are much larger on the inside.

-I'm working my way towards filling my Greenhouse with Ancient Fruit.
-I started with a single seed, and hopefully by the end of my third Winter I'll have a Greenhouse filled with them.
-The best way to make money is by putting crops into Kegs, and the profit that you can get from Ancient Fruit Wine is patently absurd, especially considering that it continues to produce a fruit on the vine every seven days.
-But where to put all those kegs?
+We're working our way towards filling our Greenhouse with Ancient Fruit that started with a single seed, and hopefully, by the end of our third Winter, we'll have a Greenhouse filled with them.
+The best way to make money is by putting crops into Kegs, and the profit that you can get from Ancient Fruit Wine is patently absurd, especially considering that it continues to produce fruit on the vine every seven days.

 Stardew Valley Advanced 10 Placed Tiles

-A little known mechanic of Stardew Valley is that weeds will spread.
-If you leave sticks, stones, grass, etc. unattended, they will gradually spread and potentially damage portions of your farm.
+A little-known mechanic of Stardew Valley is that weeds will spread.
+If you leave sticks, stones, and grass unattended, they will gradually spread and potentially damage portions of your Farm.

 Stardew Valley Advanced 11 Wild Building